 - + Data Quality: Sampling rate.
 The sampling rate indicates how fast your eye tracker is, and its temporal resolution at capturing eye movements.
 Dedicated eye trackers can have a sample rate from 30hz up to 1200 Hz which means that they can track a respondents’ eye movement once every 33 – 0.8 ms. As a rule of thumb, your sampling rate needs to be twice as high as the signal you want to capture.
 If you are only interested in fixations, so “where people are looking”, then a low sampling rate is totally fine.
 For basic eye movement research or psychophysics, one typically uses rather high sampling rates.

-- + More than only gaze data: Dedicated eye trackers do not only measure the gaze, but also give data on the pupil dilation, distance to the screen, and (for some systems) even head position or blinks.
+- + More than only gaze data: Dedicated eye trackers do not only measure the gaze, but also give data on pupil dilation, distance to the screen, and (for some systems) even head position or blinks.

 - + Data collection in changing conditions.
 Because of their infrared cameras, dedicated eye tracking hardware is able to capture data while allowing the environment to change some and they even work in the dark.
-A certain amount of head movement and light change can still produce useable data.
+A certain amount of head movement and light change can still produce usable data.

 - – Rigid setup.
 Dedicated eye tracking hardware only works in a “one eye tracker/one station” setup, which means that you will need one computer with the iMotions Software Suite installed to run one eye tracker.